mz-ml/Python_Mushrooms2/README.md

 #### Project Statement

-- We predicted mushroom toxicity from images by training Random Forest, Kernel SVM, and CNN with data augmentation and transfer learning (ResNet).
+- We predicted mushroom toxicity from images by training Random Forest, Kernel SVM, and CNN with data augmentation and transfer learning (ResNet) using *Tensorflow*.